vedsub/rubiks-cube-solver/README.md

 I also spent a week or 2 making a mobile view, because the text seemed to be a variable size.
 I contacted the discord, facebook, and even stackoverflow.
 Finally I found a html line on stackoverflow: `<meta name="viewport" content="width=device-width, initial-scale=1.0">` which solved everything in one line.
 #### cube.js
 Brings my algorithm to the user.
 Based on three.js
-This is my first time actually writing javascript.
-It doesn't look pretty, probably breaks all the rules, but it works.

 I rewrote this file multiple times.
 First iterative, that was before I started uploading to github, then functional, and then finally sort of object oriented
 First I declare all variables that need to be used by more than one function: The materials and geometry for the three.js objects, arrays to store the objects, the axes of rotation, and more.